 The database is Solid Starts’ greatest SEO asset.
 This is true because as an online archive of 1,000 foods one can introduce to a child in their first two years of life, it possesses hundreds of indexable pages.
 These pages are full of gorgeous food photos, videos of babies eating those foods and instructions for how to cut / prepare each by age.
 As an industry first, the database is also likely to be cited in the future as an authority on baby-led weaning, which’ll make it ideal for inbound marketing.

-The free First Foods℠ database is currently hosted on the company's responsive website and has robust search functionality, allowing users to select foods from a number of filters (e.g., age, food type, nutrition rating, food allergy, and prep time).
-However, the development of a mobile application incorporating the database is underway and slated for release in summer 2021.
+First Foods℠ is currently hosted on the company's responsive website and has robust search functionality, allowing users to select foods from a number of filters (e.g., age, food type, nutrition rating, food allergy, and prep time).
+However, the development of a mobile application incorporating the database is underway and slated for release in spring/summer 2021.
 The app will facilitate easier meal planning by allowing users to look through different foods to get ideas, and to mark those they want to try plus those their baby has tasted and their reaction.

 There’s no question that the database’s free / open-access status has lent itself to going viral.
 In particular, instagram has played a critical role in impressing families with the product and in promoting the FingerFoodFirst℠ campaign.
 Solid Starts interacts on the network to:

 Get the database into the hands of those searching for its contents.